Live Content: The Ultimate Guide To Grow An Engaged Audience

 • Platform Specific Requirements

 Live content performance varies depending on the platform.
-What works on Facebook Live will not necessarily work on YouTube and vice versa.
+What works on Facebook Live will sometimes work on YouTube and vice versa.
 Therefore, there is a learning curve associated with each platform you use.

 • Pulls Users From Your Website

-Like stream streaming video, encouraging users to view your content on social media makes is only indirectly helpful to your growth goals.
-If your goal is to grow traffic on your website, giving users a clear reason to regularly visit your website (e.g. time-limited sales or special content) is critical.
+If your goal is to grow traffic on your website, giving users a clear reason to regularly visit your website (e.g., time-limited sales or special content) is critical, rather than simply sitting back and watching the live content.

 • Your Content Is Competing With Friends and Family

 Reflect on how you use social media for a moment.
-You probably have connections with plenty of friends and family.
-Most likely, seeing updates from somebody you personally know will be more interesting than a live stream.
+You have connections with plenty of friends and family.
+Seeing updates from someone you know will be more interesting than a live stream.
 This is the competitive reality of growing a following in social media.
 Your live stream content is competing against not only other companies but against updates from the end user’s family and friends!

 Who Should Consider Social Media Streaming?

 Given the scale of social media platforms, including these platforms in your strategy makes sense.
-For companies that already have a significant social media presence, using these platforms for live streaming makes a lot of sense.
-Keep in mind that social media companies are focused on maximizing user engagement on their platform while your goals may be different (e.g. growing the audience on your website).
-Experiment with streaming video through social media and other platforms to see which approach yields the best results over time.
+For companies with a significant social media presence, using these platforms for live streaming makes a lot of sense.

 3. Direct Live Content Experience

 The direct live content experience is the high effort, high reward approach to live content.
-Instead of relying on third-party platforms filled with distractions, the live content is shown right on your website.
-To maximize your live content experience, make sure to include online chats in your strategy so that your audience can easily interact with you.
+Instead of relying on third-party platforms filled with distractions, the live content is on your website.
+To maximize your live content experience, include online chats in your strategy so your audience can easily interact with you.

 Pros and Cons of Direct Live Content Experience